isaacSennerholt/sudelity/README.md

 From “Did I win?” to “Did we remain whole?”

 These questions won’t always yield simple answers.
 But they will orient you — inwardly and outwardly — toward more stable forms of ethical presence.

-You don’t need permission to begin.
-Sudelity begins in awareness, and awareness begins where you are — now.

 This is not the end of the manifesto, but the beginning of the practice.